MissHenesy/intro_to_programming_final_project/README.md

 # intro_to_programming_final_project
-This is the repository to store all files related to the Final Project for the Berklee Online course, "Introduction to Computer Programming for Musicians".
+This repository stores all files related to the Final Project for the Berklee Online course, "Introduction to Computer Programming for Musicians".

+The name of this project is: "Fan Central Station".

 PLEASE NOTE THAT THIS IS A WORK IN PROGRESS!

-This repo will create a "Fan Page" for any artist that a user might search for.

-It will feature a search box for users to look up their favorite artists.
+Fan Central Station will feature a search box for users to look up their favorite artists.

-The resulting page will contain some cool stuff about that artist.
-Several different APIs will be used to pull in various relating data.
+The search will reach out to several APIs to pull in various content about the artist.

 From an outside-in level, an "artist fan page" might include the following::

-* Random fan art from the "fan.art.tv" site
+* Random art from the "fan.art.tv" site
 * Top 5 songs from the artist, pulled in from the "musixmatch" site
+* A summary of the artist from "Lastfm"
+* Most recent tweets about the artist from Twitter
 * News about the artist (api TBD)
 * Tour dates for the artist (tailored to the user's location?)
 * Could use the Google Maps API for directions to the concert venue